Saint Bernard vs Saluki: Complete Comparison (2026)

 Health and Lifespan Comparison

 Saint Bernard has a typical lifespan of 8-10 years, while Saluki lives approximately 10-17 years.
 Health profiles differ significantly between these dogs.
-Saint Bernard is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Saluki faces its own health challenges including Cardiac Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Saint Bernard is predisposed to joint-related conditions and other breed-specific health issues, with associated veterinary costs for monitoring and treatment.
+Saluki faces its own health challenges including Cardiac Conditions, genetic predispositions to conditions like allergies, autoimmune disorders, and organ-specific diseases.
+Both have comparable lists of documented health predispositions; the conditions themselves and their management are different.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health